shiraji/KotlinConf2017/talk.md

 Let's create basic test case.

 We needs 2 test data.
-First one is before applying quickfix
+First one is before applying quickfix.
+The extention is `.kt.before`

-The second one is after applying the quickfix
+The second one is after applying the quickfix.
+The extention is `.kt.after`